 Water contains hydrogen, and water makes up humidity, steam, and is in the rain.
 The presence of water is why your natural curls often return when your hair gets wet or damp.

-Can I damage my hair with too much heat?
+2. Can I straighten my hair without using heat?

 Follow and experiment with the tips above to enjoy perfect straight hair days every time.
 Try to avoid too much heat to prevent damage to your hair.

 If these tricks don't work for you or are concerned, speak to a professional hair-stylist about hairstyles and salon treatments that will give you a sleek look without heat damage.